 - Your dog, cat, ferret, boa constrictor, or other beloved animals:

 - Fringing is for everyone…except pets.
-We’d love nothing more than to welcome every puppy in the city to fringe with us for 11 days, but with 850,000 site visits to the Festival, our site can be too loud and crowded for non-human family members.
+We’d love nothing more than to welcome every puppy in the city to fringe with us for 11 days, but with lots of fringers visiting us, our site can be too loud and crowded for non-human family members.
 For the safety and well-being of both pets and people, please keep all animals at home unless they’re an on-the-clock service animal.

 - You know the drill: it’s a big, busy site full of festive folks moving in and out all day long.
 Keep your personal belongings close and leave anything super valuable at home.
 Fringe Theatre is not responsible for any lost or stolen items, but if you do lose something, visit Lost and Found located at Security Headquarters in Orange Hall and we’ll do our best to help you find it.